-For the three-month period ended March 31, 2022 we had net income (loss) attributable to common stockholders of \$(9.9) million, compared to \$37.9 million for the three-month period ended March 31, 2021.
-The reversal in our results of operations was primarily due to realized and unrealized losses on our securities and loans, an increase in expenses, and losses from investments in unconsolidated entities as compared to earnings in prior period.
-Such losses were partially offset by an increase in interest income, net realized and unrealized gains on financial derivatives, and an increase in unrealized gains on other secured borrowings, at fair value.
+For the three-month period ended June 30, 2022 we had net income (loss) attributable to common stockholders of \$(64.9) million, compared to \$32.7 million for the three-month period ended June 30, 2021.
+The reversal in our results of operations was primarily due to net realized and unrealized losses on our securities and loans and losses from investments in unconsolidated entities, as compared to net gains on securities and loans and earnings from investments in unconsolidated entities in the prior period.
+Such losses were partially offset by net realized and unrealized gains on financial derivatives and an increase in unrealized gains on other secured borrowings, at fair value.